-Use 101 and 102% filters to view segments into which context matches from a translation memory have been inserted.
+Use 101 and 102% options to view segments into which context matches from a translation memory have been inserted.

-Select the filter 100 % if you want to see the segments with exact matches.
+Select the 100% option if you want to see the segments where exact matches have been used.

-With help of the Fuzzy matches filter you can find segments into which exact matches below 100% have been inserted.
+The Fuzzy matches option will find segments into which matches below 100% have been inserted.

-To view segments with machine translation, check the Machine translation box.
+To view segments where machine translation was used, check the Machine translation box.

 Also keep in mind that the source used in this filter is the most recent insertion.
 For example, if first a fuzzy match from the translation memory was inserted into a segment, and then it was replaced by a 102% match, the segment will be filtered as a 102% match.